ugr-sail/sinergym/docs/source/pages/extra-configuration.rst

 Extra configuration in Sinergym simulations
 ###########################################

 Using the `Modeling class <https://github.com/ugr-sail/sinergym/tree/main/sinergym/config/modeling.py>`__, it is possible to set up some **context details** of the simulation.
-This allows us to expand the context of each experiment and experiment with additional parameters.
-To use this functionality easily, you can provide these extra parameters to the **environment constructor** as follows:
+This allows us to expand the context of each experiment with additional parameters.
+You can provide these extra configuration to the **environment constructor** as follows:

 .. code:: python